twoojoo/job-rate-limiter/README.md

 	- limit requests in a time window
 	- limit items handled by requests in a time window
   - set different limits counters for each API (both server-wide and account-wide)
-  - set different limits counters both for all requests kinds and for specific kinds
+  - set different limits counters both for all requests kinds and for specific kinds (both server-wide and account-wide)

 All these conditions can be handled via this library by